 11. Launch of weekly movie nights for the community as a fundraising activity by the RTC; with money raised used to build a Cinema Hut at the Telecentre.

-12. Selection of RC by the Agence Universitaire de la Francophonie (AUF) as a recipient of its Digital Campus Program in October 2013 with the extension of RC Computer Lab in November 2013, following constructive dialogue between TRR, AUF and RC.
+12. Selection of RC by the Agence Universitaire de la Francophonie (AUF) as a recipient of its Digital Campus Program in October 2013 with the extension of RC Computer Lab in November 2013, following constructive dialogue between TRBR, AUF and RC.

 13. The AUF Digital Campus Program giving opportunity to the Francophone teachers to further their education through any French University that is part of the AUF network, online, beginning January 2014.
 This program is also available to Anglophone teachers.